 MU1 Steve Tomlinson, MU1 Colin Renick, and MU1 Matt Stuver

-During LCDR Trzcinski's tenure the Naval Academy Band undertook several audio and video recording projects, began use of social media sites like facebook, twitter, youtube, and flickr in order to better spread the message of Navy Music to followers around the world, and performed for numerous high visibility events, inlcuding and the Crabtowne Stompers performance in Dublin, Ireland supporting the Brigade of Midshipmen at the Emerald Isle Classic.
+During LCDR Trzcinski's tenure the Naval Academy Band undertook several audio and video recording projects, began use of social media sites like Facebook, Twitter, YouTube, and Flickr in order to better spread the message of Navy Music to followers around the world, and performed for numerous high visibility events, including and the Crabtowne Stompers performance in Dublin, Ireland supporting the Brigade of Midshipmen at the Emerald Isle Classic.

 MU1 Shawn Purcell with Master Chief Petty Officer of the Navy (MCPON) Rick D. West in Dublin, Ireland supporting the Brigade at the Emerald Isle Classic, 2012

-Lieutenant Commander Bruce A. McDonald became the 29th leader of the Navy’s Oldest and Finest in October of 2012 and is the current leader of the Naval Academy Band.
+Lieutenant Commander Bruce A. McDonald became the 29th leader of the Navy’s Oldest and Finest in October of 2012.
 Previously, he had served as Director, U.S. Fleet Forces Band in Norfolk, VA, Fleet Bandmaster of both the Pacific Fleet Band in Pearl Harbor, HI and SIXTH Fleet Band in Naples, Italy, Associate Conductor of the United States Navy Band in Washington, DC, and as Music Program Liaison Officer to the Chief of Information, also in Washington, DC.

 LCDR McDonald is from Rapid City, South Dakota and holds a master's degree in instrumental conducting from the University of Illinois at Urbana-Champaign.
 He enlisted in the Navy in 1989 as a trombonist with the U.S. Naval Academy Band in Annapolis, Maryland.
 There, he performed with the "Electric Brigade" Top 40 Ensemble, the Brass Quintet, and as principal trombonist with the Wind Ensemble.
 After promotion to Chief Petty Officer in 1997, he transferred to the U.S. Navy School of Music in Little Creek, Virginia, where he graduated first in his class from both the Ceremonial Conductor/Drum Major and the Enlisted Bandleader/Assistant Director courses.
 He then transferred to the Atlantic Fleet Band in Norfolk, Virginia, where he was the ceremonial band director and assistant concert band conductor prior to his commissioning in October 2000 and subsequent assignment to the U.S. Navy Band.